cfu288/mere-medical/apps/docs/docs/intro.md

 :::note

-This project is supported by a single developer who is also a full-time medical student and soon to be medical resident.
+This project is supported by a single developer who is also a full-time medical resident.
 If you would like to support this project, please consider [sponsoring](https://github.com/sponsors/cfu288) or [contributing](https://github.com/cfu288/mere-medical) to this project.

 :::